Hawaii close to honoring Juneteenth, leaving 1 state holdout - WTMJ

 Akiemi Glenn, the founder and executive director of the Popolo Project, said the legislation is a way of honoring the ancestors of Hawaii’s Black people.

-“There’s a recognition that we’re here and that we’re part of Hawaii,” said Glenn.
+“There’s a recognition that we’re here and that we’re part of Hawaii,” Glenn said.

-Popolo is a Hawaiian word meaning the color black and also Black people.
+Popolo is the Hawaiian word for a plant with dark purple or black berries.
+The word has also come to refer to Black people.
 The Popolo Project is a community organization that aims to help redefine what it means to be Black in Hawaii and to help Black community members connect with one another and the larger community.

 Glenn said the end of slavery didn’t solve the issues Black people continue to face in the United States, but it’s still a reminder of how an economy built on the exploitation of people can change.